 20 Years in the Making

-The Department of Energy Computational Science Graduate Fellowship (DOE CSGF) program celebrated 20 years of excellence as part of the 2011 annual conference, July 21–23 in Arlington, Virginia.
+The Department of Energy Computational Science Graduate Fellowship (DOE CSGF) program celebrated 20 years of excellence as part of the 2011 annual program review, July 20-23 in Arlington, Virginia.

 Since 1991, the DOE CSGF program has been committed to building a community of leaders dedicated to advancing science and engineering through the use of computational methods and high-performance computing.
-By way of the annual conference, the fellowship provides a unique opportunity to gather people from a variety of disciplines and organizations, all while serving to build and strengthen relationships in the DOE community that will last a lifetime.
+By way of an annual program review, the fellowship provides a unique opportunity to gather people from a variety of disciplines and organizations, all while serving to build and strengthen relationships in the DOE community that will last a lifetime.

 HPC Workshop.
 Attendees participated in the third-annual HPC Workshop on Wednesday, July 20.
 A precursor to the annual conference, the major goal of this workshop was to discuss the challenges in utilizing high-performance computing for scientific and engineering research, effective methods for addressing these challenges, and available software tools.
 New in 2011, the one-day session included three breakout sessions focused on gaining access to DOE supercomputers to advance research objectives.